sohale/jrep/README.md

 # jrep
-a new generation `grep` written in node/javascript
+A new generation `grep` written in node/javascript.

+Docker version available